iDogser/tickgen/README.md

 # tickgen

-**tickgen** is a lightweight Python utility that generates **strictly increasing numeric IDs** based on the current timestamp, including milliseconds precision.
+**tickgen** is a lightweight Python utility that generates **strictly increasing numeric IDs** based on the current timestamp, including millisecond precision.
-Each ID is guaranteed to be greater than the previous one*
+Each ID is guaranteed to be greater than the previous one.

 ---

 ### Limitations

 The only potential risk of collision occurs when the generator is called **asynchronously and truly simultaneously** within the exact same **10-millisecond** window.

 However, in real-world applications, due to natural delays introduced by:
 - Network latency
-- Processing logic (validation, database, etc.)
+- Processing logic
 - Event loop scheduling

 the likelihood of two users triggering ID generation with **identical timing down to the tenth of a millisecond** is **extremely low**.
-For most use cases – especially in web systems or event-driven backends – **tickgen** provides **practically collision-free identifiers** without requiring locks, mutexes, or centralized coordination.
+For most use cases – especially in web systems or event-driven backends – **tickgen** provides **practically collision-free identifiers**.

 ---